-The Non-Profit and Public Facilities sub-program reserves 25% of incentives for Energy Sovereignty projects for nine months following the close of the submission window10, with the Project Selection Protocol giving preference to projects that facilitate Energy Sovereignty.
+The Non-Profit and Public Facilities sub-program reserves 25% of incentives for Energy Sovereignty projects for six months after the initial submission window opens, with the Project Selection Protocol giving preference to projects that facilitate Energy Sovereignty.
 Non-Profit or Public Facilities projects can achieve Energy Sovereignty through a third-party owner (TPO) lease or power purchase agreement (PPA) with the option of an early buyout seven years or earlier after energization.
 The contract between the participant and the TPO should define the terms of the buyout, as ILSFA REC payments are paid upfront, removing the option of withholding payments to ensure the ownership transfer occurs as planned.